Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard/README.md

 {% tab title="React Native" %}

-Follow instructions in the Android/iOS tabs to set up platform-specific push configuration and use the following API in your React Native project:
+Prior to using the following API in your React Native project, complete the steps in the **Android** and **iOS** tabs to set up platform-specific push configuration.

 #### Example